Sustainable Building Practices Transformed a Brownfield into Green Housing in Oakland, CA

 With a former industrial neighborhood becoming a residential hub, a former paint factory brownfield was safely redeveloped into sustainably designed housing that brought 62 housing units to the area.

-On the border between Oakland and Emeryville, CA an abandoned factory was a blight on an area quickly transitioning from a predominantly industrial neighborhood to one that is residential.
+An abandoned factory was a blight on an area quickly transitioning from a predominantly industrial neighborhood to a residential one.

 With a rush of new residents to the area, Emeryville and Oakland needed to take the steps necessary to safely tear down the existing building and redevelop the one-acre property into a new residential hub that would benefit the surrounding community.

 The City of Emeryville used an EPA Brownfields Revolving Loan Fund (RLF) grant funding to assess, safely clean up, and sustainably reuse the land.

 The first step after determining what would take the factory’s place was deconstructing the building and addressing the contamination issues present through soil remediation.
 The EPA had provided The City of Emeryville with an EPA Brownfields Revolving Loan Fund (RLF) grant as well as supplemental EPA Brownfields RLF funding to assess, safely clean up, and sustainably reuse the land.
 The City of Emeryville allocated $1,175,000 of those funds to Green City LLC, the developer of the new Green City Lofts.
 As part of the project’s green strategy, over 94% of the building demolition debris was recycled.